 London, 18 February 2014

 - Trust in banks is underpinned by the quality of people’s personal banking experience

 - Competition is intensifying as customers consider using alternative providers

-London, 19 February 2014 – After a number of years of sharp decline, confidence in the banking industry is on the rise, trust in individual banks is high and most customers across the globe are satisfied enough to recommend their main banking provider, finds EY’s 2014 global consumer banking survey.
+After a number of years of sharp decline, confidence in the banking industry is on the rise, trust in individual banks is high and most customers across the globe are satisfied enough to recommend their main banking provider, finds EY’s 2014 global consumer banking survey.

 The study, Winning through customer experience, which surveyed over 32,000 banking customers in 43 countries, shows banks are providing traditional banking services well but are viewed as falling short on important aspects of the customer experience, and are also increasingly vulnerable to competition from new providers of banking services.

-Thomas Martin, EY Partner, says: “Despite another challenging year in the banking industry, consumer confidence has actually gone up.
+Heidi Boyle, EY’s Principal of Financial Services Customer Practice, says: “Despite another challenging year in the banking industry, consumer confidence has actually gone up.
 But banks still have some way to go to improve this – for example, increasing transparency around fees and charges.
 Additionally, improving how they deal with resolving problems or complaints will be critical if banks are to continue to win confidence and build trust.”

 Confidence and trust are building among bank customers